-Morocco informed the Monitor in 2011 that it has never produced or exported cluster munitions.
+Morocco told the Monitor in 2011 that it has never produced or exported cluster munitions.

-Morocco imported and possesses cluster munitions, but has not provided any information on the current types and quantities stockpiled.
-It received 2,994 CBU-52, 1,752 CBU-58, 748 CBU-71, and 850 Rockeye cluster bombs containing a combined total of nearly 2.5 million submunitions from the United States (US) between 1970 and 1995.
+Morocco imported cluster munitions.
+It possesses stocks, but has never shared information on the types and quantities stockpiled.
+Morocco received 2,994 CBU-52, 1,752 CBU-58, 748 CBU-71, and 850 Rockeye cluster bombs containing a combined total of nearly 2.5 million submunitions from the United States (US) between 1970 and 1995.

-Morocco acquired a total of 12 300mm PHL-03 multi-barrel rocket launchers from China in 2009–2010.
-It possesses Grad 122mm surface-to-surface rocket launchers, but it is not known if the ammunition for these weapons includes versions with submunition payloads.
+Morocco also acquired 12 300mm PHL-03 multi-barrel rocket launchers from China in 2009–2010.
+It possesses Grad 122mm surface-to-surface rocket launchers, but it is not known if they include versions with submunition payloads.

-Between 1975 and 1988, Moroccan forces used artillery-fired and air-dropped cluster munitions against the Polisario Front in the disputed Western Sahara.
+Moroccan forces used artillery-fired and air-dropped cluster munitions between 1975 and 1988, against the Polisario Front in the disputed territory of Western Sahara.
 The Royal Moroccan Air Force (RMAF) used cluster bombs made in France during attacks on Akka, Guelta Zemmour, Hausa, and Messeid in 1980–1981.
 The RMAF attacked the Bu-Crag area with US-supplied cluster bombs in March 1982.

-In 2006, British NGO Action on Armed Violence reported that Western Sahara was contaminated by the remnants of cluster munitions, including US-made CBU-71 cluster bombs with BLU-63 submunitions and M483A1 155mm artillery projectiles with M42 and M46 dual-purpose improved conventional munition (DPICM) submunitions.
+Western Sahara is contaminated by the remnants of cluster munitions, including US-made CBU-71 cluster bombs with BLU-63 submunitions and M483A1 155mm artillery projectiles with M42 and M46 dual-purpose improved conventional munition (DPICM) submunitions.
 Neighboring Mauritania was also affected by these same types of cluster munitions used by Morocco in Western Sahara.

-In 2011, an official expressed Morocco’s support for the humanitarian principles of the convention, but informed the Monitor that accession to the convention is regarded as “a strategic objective…that will be achieved once security imperatives related to the protection of its southern provinces disappear.”
-“A l’instar de sa politique vis à vis de la Convention sur les Mines antipersonnel, l’adhésion du Royaume du Maroc à la CCM constitue un objectif stratégique qui sera réalisé dès la disparition des impératifs sécuritaires liés à la protection de ses provinces du Sud.”
+Letter from the Permanent Mission of Morocco to the UN in Geneva, to Hector Guerra, Director, ICBL-CMC, 21 April 2020.
+Morocco has stated on multiple occasions that the situation in Western Sahara currently prevents it from joining the convention.
+In 2011, an official expressed Morocco’s support for the humanitarian principles of the convention, but informed the Monitor that accession to the convention is regarded as “a strategic objective…that will be achieved once security imperatives related to the protection of its southern provinces disappear” (“A l’instar de sa politique vis à vis de la Convention sur les Mines antipersonnel, l’adhésion du Royaume du Maroc à la CCM constitue un objectif stratégique qui sera réalisé dès la disparition des impératifs sécuritaires liés à la protection de ses provinces du Sud”).
 Letter from Amb.
-Omar Hilale, Permanent Mission of the Kingdom of Morocco to the UN in Geneva, to Mary Wareham, Senior Advisor, Arms Division, Human Rights Watch (HRW), 28 March 2011.
+Omar Hilale, Permanent Mission of Morocco to the UN in Geneva, to Mary Wareham, Senior Advisor, Arms Division, Human Rights Watch (HRW), 28 March 2011.

 For details on Morocco’s cluster munition policy and practice through early 2009, see HRW and Landmine Action, Banning Cluster Munitions: Government Policy and Practice (Ottawa: Mines Action Canada, May 2009), pp. 221–223.

-US Defense Security Assistance Agency, Department of Defense, “Cluster Bomb Exports under FMS, FY1970–FY1995,” 15 November 1995, obtained by HRW in a Freedom of Information Act request, 28 November 1995.
+United States (US) Defense Security Assistance Agency, Department of Defense, “Cluster Bomb Exports under FMS, FY1970–FY1995,” 15 November 1995.
+Obtained by HRW in a Freedom of Information Act request, 28 November 1995.